-In spite of this, Washington formed a plan.
+Paine’s pamphlet moved many, including General Washington, who ordered it be read to all of his troops.
+He also began to develop a daring plan.
 Trenton, New Jersey, on the other side of the Delaware River, was occupied by a force of just 1,500 Hessians (German troops fighting for the British).
 In addition to their small force, their guard was down, as they believed that no American attacks would be possible.
 Washington planned to lead his 2,400-man army across the Delaware while two other detachments would arrive from different directions, cutting off the Hessians’ escape routes.

 Planning and preparation lasted throughout December.
 By the morning of December 25, Washington ordered his men to pack three days’ worth of food and be fitted with fresh flints for their muskets.
 Washington was also concerned that the British were planning to cross the river once it was frozen, but he moved ahead with his plans.
 That evening, Washington and his men marched to their crossing point at McKonkey’s Ferry, but arrived late.
 Despite the delayed start, Washington pressed on and was among the first to cross the river.
 As the weather grew worse overnight, the rain turned to sleet and then snow, slowing their progress even further.
 They planned to reach the shore by midnight, but did not arrive until 3 a.m.